Aiven-Open/kio/README.md

 - [ ] Encoding and decoding abilities, preferably without inheritance, maintaining fully declarative, but introspectable, definitions.
-- [ ] Respect "flexibility" when parsing entities.
 - [ ] Research `ignorable`, handled correct?
 - [ ] Use `extra=forbid` to make sure all details of schema handled.
 - [ ] Use `mapKey`?